aahincapie/aahincapie.github.io/pages/about.md

 ## 4- Research Interests

 * Interactions among climate, land use and land cover change, and livelihoods
-* Methods and tools for integrating social and biophysical datasets to unlock voluntary carbon market
+* Methods and tools for integrating social and forestry issues to unlock voluntary carbon market
 * Modeling , mapping and data visualization

 ## 5- Main skills